How to Create a Quick and Easy Summer Barbeque Tablescape

 blue croquet ball, daisies and candles on table

-Keep salt and pepper handy for your guests, and have a little fun with it!
-Cute or themed shakers can add a playful touch to your table.
+Keep salt and pepper handy, and have a little fun with it.
+Cute or themed shakers add a playful touch.
+A small caddy for sauces and relishes keeps the table organized and makes self-serving easy.

 vintage galvanized bucket of daisies

-Nothing says summer quite like bringing a little bit of nature right to your table.
-Whether you’re cutting flowers from your garden or adding a few simple accents, natural elements can create a fresh, relaxed vibe that feels perfect for outdoor dining.
+Nothing says summer like bringing a little bit of nature right to the table.
+Whether you’re cutting flowers from your garden or adding a few simple accents, natural elements create a fresh, relaxed look that’s perfect for outdoor dining.

 glass jars of dahlias on summer table

-Fresh flowers are always a beautiful anchor for your centerpiece.
+Fresh flowers are always a beautiful anchor.
 Choose what’s in season for the best color and freshness.
 Summer favorites like daisies, sunflowers, dahlias, zinnias, and hydrangeas work perfectly.

 candles, croquet balls and daisies for summer table centerpiece